That's me, Rob Nuijten, in 2010, dancing Argentine Tango.

 Even the politicians, dictators, and generals, that history books label as pure evil, have thought they were doing their horrendous things for the good of mankind.
 People who do bad things always have a justification, for themselves.
 Most of them live in a bubble, that rewards them with kindness.

-Others will be keen to point to my mistakes or cherry picking.
 We have to keep each other sharp, and, preferrably, honest.